AllenInstitute/wnm_sharepoint_client/README.md

 -  List items in a SharePoint folder
 -  Read and upload CSV, Excel (.xlsx), JSON, and SWC files
 -  Upload any local file to SharePoint
-- Download files by item ID
+-  Download files by file name
 -  Automatically handles authentication via a singleton `TokenManager`

 ---